TraderCobb Speaks to Adam About Our ‘Exchange with a Difference’

 How Does Digitex Futures Remove the Commissions?

 The next question that all people naturally want to know is how Adam plans to remove the commissions from Digitex Futures.
-TraderCobb says that traders pay commissions through brokerage fees and spreads, agreeing with Adam that commissions are more of an issue for low volume, high-frequency traders.
+TraderCobb says that Betfair Traders pay commissions through brokerage fees and spreads, agreeing with Adam that commissions are more of an issue for low volume, high-frequency Betfair Traders.
 So, how is Digitex eliminating spread cost and commissions?

 Adam explains that this can be done by creating the exchange and using the native currency DGTX.
 Since DGTX is the only currency that can be used on the exchange, all account balances, profits and losses will be denominated in DGTX, and its usage is compulsory, there will be a big demand for the DGTX token.